-Eli Lilly & Co. is seeking to stay a whistleblower suit over charges it marketed its blockbuster anti-psychotic drug Zyprexa for off-label uses, arguing the case should be joined with a multidistrict product liability litigation pending in a New York district court.
+In a boost to Eli Lilly & Co., a federal judge has granted the pharmaceutical giant's bid to stay a whistleblower suit over charges it marketed its blockbuster anti-psychotic drug Zyprexa for off-label uses.